FAQ

 Q: What is this “mix” I’ve heard about?

 A: Due to the anatomy of the muscles of the larynx, there are two basic registers of the voice.
 The one usually associated with our lowest voice, called “chest voice” is the voice most of us speak with.
 The lighter register is called “falsetto” or “head voice” and is associated with higher and softer sounds.
 If you sing from your lowest notes to your highest notes, you may experience a distinct break or crack between your lower register and your higher register.
 The “mix” refers to the coordination between your chest and head voice that allows there to be a smooth transition, with no breaks.
 This has other names such as “middle voice” and “balanced registration”.
-Done properly, it makes a sound that sounds like an extension of the chest voice, pure and strong, without the strain of pushing chest until it becomes strained yelling.
+Done properly, it sounds like an extension of the chest voice, pure and strong, without the strain of pushing pure “chest” until it becomes yelling.
 A good mix makes going on up into head voice easy and it sounds and feels great.
 The mix is not another register, it is just a name for the result of coordination between the muscles controlling the lower and upper registers.

 Q: Am I too old for voice lessons?